 Changes in Routine

-Parrots can become stressed and uncertain about their environment when modifying their routine.
-Even a minor change can trigger stress, including the following:
+Parrots can become stressed and uncertain about their environment due to modifying their routine.
+Even a minor change can trigger stress, including:

-- A different meal time due to a revised personal schedule.
+• A different meal time due to a revised schedule.

-- A change affects the amount or quality of sleep the parrot gets.
+• A change affects the amount or quality of sleep.

-Gradually introduce changes, allowing the parrot to adjust at its own pace.
+Gradually introduce changes, allowing the parrot to adjust.

 Grief